JunoLab/Weave.jl/README.md

 You can write your documentation and code in input document using Nowed or Markdown syntax and use `weave` function to execute to document to capture results and figures.

+**Master branch has now been ported to Julia 0.4, caching doesn't work and PyPlot output tests need to be checked**.

 **Current features**

 * Noweb or markdown syntax for input documents.